ITC to acquire 10 pc stake in Blupin Technologies | Business

 He further said, the investment in Mylo will also enable ITC to strengthen focus in the mother and baby community building platform, besides expanding its presence in the D2C mother and child care segment.

-Blupin Technologies Founder and CEO Vinit Garg said the partnership with ITC will further provide unique synergies and competitive strengths to scale Mylo's business.
+Commenting on the overall fundraising, Blupin Technologies Founder and CEO Vinit Garg said in a separate statement,''The investment will help us build the Mylo brand, scale our community, products verticals and launch our digital health solutions for mothers.'' ''We are thrilled to onboard investors who bring significant operational and healthcare expertise in our expansion areas that will help us build India's number one full-stack one-stop solution for mothers.''
+Garg said the partnership with ITC will further provide unique synergies and competitive strengths to scale Mylo's business.

+ITC Chairman and Managing Director Sanjiv Puri has been giving thrust on identifying new vectors of growth.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)